DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     * #define CONFIG_SETTINGS, #define CONFIG_SETTINGS_FILENAME "...": external configuration file.
 "The VIC20.CFG file is very simple so far - it only stores the config word and the status of the scandoubler.
 Just start with a blank 512 byte (single sector) file.
 There are functions in DeMiSTify/firmware/settings.c which can be overriden in overrides.c to customise the file format to suit a particular core.
 It may change yet, though - it's still experimental."
     * If you edit config.h  you'll need to do a `make firmware_clean`

-  * overrides.c: edit and set any override option you want
+  * overrides.c : edit and set any override option you want

     * Add the following if the core needs to boot a ROM during bootup (this is not needed anymore as the ROM name can be set in config.h, but the override method does still work)